Chart Color Schemes

 Turramurra features high concentrations of family households, with a lower-than-average median household size

-Family households compose 79.7% of all households, including 44.2% couples with children, 26.5% couples without children, and 8.1% single parent families.
+Family households account for 79.7% of all households, including 44.2% couples with children, 26.5% couples without children, and 8.1% single parent families.
 Non-family households constitute the remaining 20.3%, with lone person households at 19.2% and group households comprising 1.2%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households